guidobouman/thesis/Documents/GraduationPlan/Competency overview.markdown

 To learn how to write such documents on an academic level, we're going to look at how other professionals have done this.
 We want to learn from their mistakes & achievements.

 ##### Guido
 Just like with concepting I want to use paper more often, and try to approach my challenges from a different angle.
 I would like to work out scenario's, diagrams and other assisting illustrations by hand.
+I think that by using hand drawn illustrations we can add a more human side to our thesis.

 ##### Jelle